 The expert also adds that if the affairs of top officials who are suspected of corruption are dealt with by the special services, the investigation will be classified as a state secret, which means the public will not have the opportunity to follow the process.

 “Now, unlike the SBU, NABU is obliged to work publicly within the framework of the Criminal Procedure Code.
 You and I will not have the opportunity to monitor investigations and counteract abuses by law enforcement agencies.
-This will allow the OP, through the control of the SBU, to imprison political opponents, while releasing “their own” from responsibility, and it is also closed,” notes Boguslavets.
+This will allow the OP, through the control of the SBU, to imprison political opponents, while releasing “their own” from responsibility, and it will also be closed,” notes Boguslavets.

 Violation of an individual's rights